for breakfast you should try a whole wheat waffle with nutella and banana slices!healthy, wholesome, yummy and filling!

 @ F4SHION, thank you for the advice!
 I’ll try to steam it. surely better than just boiled!

 In addition to adding to what you already eat, you can make new dishes with certain sauces, spices, etc. so that you don’t taste the vegetables as much as you taste whatever else is in there.
 I’d say that Asian dishes have especially flavorful spices and sauces, so you should try looking up some Eastern recipes.
-Also, if you find that you aren’t getting enough fruits and vegetables even after trying to eat more, I’d recommend a multivitamin. (:posted almost 2 years ago
+Also, if you find that you aren’t getting enough fruits and vegetables even after trying to eat more, I’d recommend a multivitamin. (:posted about 3 years ago

 hmm, well I can’t give you an exact recipe, but here are a few things that I love making with fruits and vegetables.